 Now that your data map has been set up, you can now create an automated job that will use the data map you just created:

-Step 2: Select the grey and white CREATE JOB button in the top righthand corner of the screen.
+Step 2: Click the CREATE JOB button in the top right-hand corner of the screen.

 Step 3: On page 1 of the job wizard:

 - Select the appropriate Process from the list.
 This must match the type of process you used when setting up the data map.
 For example, if the data map was a Product - Import you must choose the same on this page in order to use that data map.